Women Who Send: Weekend Climbing Camps for Women

 A rock climbing webinar for women by women

 This webinar was presented on Thursday, March 25th.
-Sign up and learn how to advance your climbing skills and build community at an all-women’s climbing camp.
+Watch the recording and learn how to advance your climbing skills and build community at an all-women’s climbing camp.
 Presented in partnership with Climbing Magazine.

 Hosted by a group of female rock guides from The Mountain Guides, find out how you can fasttrack your climbing goals at an all-women’s weekend climbing camp this season.
 Offering both beginner and intermediate camps in incredible climbing venues across four different states — from multi-pitch meetups in Eldorado Canyon to learning trad in Red Rock, crack climbing in Moab to pushing for harder grades in the City of Rocks — these events offer immense value, with an opportunity to learn from some of the best female rock guides in the business while connecting with other women in your climbing community.

 So whether you’re transitioning from gym to outdoor climbing or working on proper gear placement in lead scenarios, tune in for the hour and find out what you’ll gain at an all-women weekend climbing camp and hear what makes these locations the perfect place venues to learn.
 Listen to expert advice from pro female guides, ask questions in a welcoming and safe environment, and who knows, maybe even find your next climbing partner.

 - The skills you’ll learn as part of these two-day women’s climbing camps